Hereditary Automorphic Lie Algebras: Polyhedral Groups

-First of all it follows that there are either $2$ or $3$ exceptional orbits.
-If $|\Omega|=2$ one finds the cyclic groups and if $|\Omega|=3$ one obtains the orientation preserving symmetry groups of the Platonic solids and regular polygons embedded in $\RR^3$.
-Table \ref{tab:various properties of polyhedral groups} contains various relevant numbers for all polyhedral groups, such as their exponent $\|G\|=\min\{n\in\NN\;|\;g^n=1,\,\forall g\in G\}$ and the order of their Schur multiplier $|M(G)|$.
+This is the genus zero case of the Riemann-Hurwitz formula, but it can be obtained via a more elementary analysis.
+From this formula it follows that there are either $2$ or $3$ exceptional orbits.
+If $|\Omega|=2$ one finds the cyclic groups and if $|\Omega|=3$ one obtains the orientation preserving symmetry groups of the Platonic solids and regular polygons embedded in $\mb{R}^3$.
+Table \ref{tab:various properties of polyhedral groups} contains various relevant numbers for all polyhedral groups, such as their exponent $\|G\|=\min\{n\in\mb{N}\;|\;g^n=1,\,\forall g\in G\}$ and the order of their Schur multiplier $|M(G)|$.

 Most attention will go to the non-cyclic groups, the groups with three exceptional orbits.
 For convenience we fix in this situation

 choose $\nal\ge\nbe\ge\nga$ and use the presentation